movestore/movestore.github.io/create_app.md

 ## Creation of a new App version
 In order to create your first (or any updated new) App version, you must create a `Tag` (via `Release`) of your GitHub repository in its present state.
 After you have created the `Tag`, go to the MoveApps site and press the `Add Version` button in the detailed view of your App (via `Applications / Your Applications / AppName / Details`).

 Select the `Tag` from the list of available `Tags` and press `Create Version`.
 A new App version is only available if your tag creation in GitHub was successful.
-To submit the new version, you must include a description detailing the changes.
+To submit the new version, you must include a description detailing the changes and select/update a Category that fits your App.
+If you want to request an additional Category, please contact info@moveapps.org.
 After entering this information, click `Save and Submit`.

 The App is then checked by a MoveApps administrator for functionality, performant `appspec.json` and possible issues regarding our Terms of Use and a docker container for the App is built.
 After the check and built process were successful, the status of the App version becomes `APPROVED`.
 From this moment on, the new version of the App becomes accessible to all platform users.
 Please test it directly, fix any issues and submit a new App version if necessary.

 ![](../files/Appdevel_createNewAppVersion.png)